MartinBoehmer/swimbait/src/Swimbait.Console/readme.md

 By using the file diff it makes it easier and faster to see where a particular response from the Swimbait server is noncompliant.

-It also illustrates which requests have not yet been emulated correctly.
+It also illustrates which requests have not yet been emulated correctly by writing any man-in-the-middled responses to disk with a sequence of `-1`